geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 But like once we have that merged, I want to merge like a 100 line web UI.

 ##### **Geohot** [[00:55:36](https://www.youtube.com/watch?v=22O5E5aAnJU&t=3336)]
-And I want like tiny grad apps LLVM to like reuse the infrastructure from Viz to make
+And I want like tinygrad apps LLVM to like reuse the infrastructure from Viz to make

 ##### **Geohot** [[00:55:41](https://www.youtube.com/watch?v=22O5E5aAnJU&t=3341)]
 it, but no one should work on this.